+2020 CALL FOR PROPOSALS

+Objective

-AIM OF THE CALL FOR PROPOSALS Objective The objective of this Call for Proposals is to work with partners from the Beyond Chocolate partnership on sustainability projects that improve, innovate, scale or accelerate the effectiveness and efficiency of sustainability initiatives in the Belgian chocolate sector, and therefore contribute to the achievement of both the general and respective individual ambitions in the Beyond Chocolate partnership Strategy The co-funding of projects will help the cocoaprocessing industry, chocolatiers, retailers, other companies and partners active in the Belgian chocolate sector develop projects that have a positive impact on the Living Income of cocoa farming families and ending cocoa-related deforestation.
+The objective of this Call for Proposals is to work with partners from the Beyond Chocolate partnership on living income projects that improve, innovate, scale or accelerate the effectiveness and efficiency of sustainability initiatives in the Belgian chocolate sector, and therefore contribute to the achievement of both the general and respective individual ambitions in the Beyond Chocolate partnership

+Strategy

+The co-funding of projects will help the cocoaprocessing industry, chocolatiers, retailers, other companies and partners active in the Belgian chocolate sector develop projects that have a positive impact on the Living Income of cocoa farming families and ending cocoa-related deforestation.
 The projects should lead to self-sustaining business models independent of grant funding.

 The co-funded projects should entail sustainability innovations, scaling of activities, acceleration of activities and improvements for the cocoa sector in relation the 2030 Beyond Chocolate ambitions on Living Income, Child Labor, Forced Labor and Deforestation.
 The best practices and lessons learned should therefore lead to an increased effectiveness and efficiency of sustainability initiatives from the Belgian chocolate sector.
-The Call for Proposals targets different parts of the Belgian sector: the larger Belgian couverture makers that lead the majority of the Belgian B2B (business to business) cocoa sector to maximize the sustainability impact as well as the chocolate companies and retailers to target the B2C (business to consumer) market.
-Structure Call for Proposals The Belgian government has made grants available for a Call for Proposals.
-This first Call for Proposals is launched on 5 December 2019 and has a total amount of EUR 2 million available for the co-financing of the projects.
+The 2020 Call for Proposals targets different parts of the Belgian sector: the larger Belgian couverture makers that lead the majority of the Belgian B2B (business to business) cocoa sector to maximize the sustainability impact as well as the chocolate companies and retailers to target the B2C (business to consumer) market.

+Structure Call for Proposals

+The first Call for Proposals was launched in December 2019.
+Seven projects were approved for co-funding.
+This 2020 call has a total amount of 558.572 euros available for co-financing of projects.
 IDH leads a 3-year sustainability program for the Belgian government that started mid-2019.
 Considering this duration and the start dates of the projects under this call for proposal, the co-financing funds originating from Belgian government will have to be disbursed in the two first years of the project.
 In total projects can run up to a maximum of 5 years.

 The Call for Proposals is addressed to all signatories of the Beyond Chocolate partnership and the projects should have a demonstrated link with the Belgian cocoa and chocolate sector to be able to contribute to the Beyond Chocolate partnership commitments.

-Theory of Change Value Chain Projects Beyond Chocolate Impact Cocoa growing farming families related to the Belgian chocolate sector earn a Living Income in 2030 and Deforestation due to cocoa growing for the Belgian chocolate sector has ended in 2030 The effectiveness and efficiency of (private) sustainability initiatives in the Belgian chocolate sector are improved and scaled Outcome Adoption of tested interventions and business models for sustainable cocoa sourcing in main impact areas linked to the Belgian sector accelerate achievement of commitments of the partnership Private sector encounters lower risks when investing in (new) activities to address challenges in main impact areas Improved insights in best practices and learnings help realize the commitments of the partnership Output Approaches for delivering on the commitments are tested or rolled-out through co-funded projects aiming for improvement, innovation, acceleration, and/or scaling Best practices and lessons learned from co-funded projects are actively shared and promoted within the Beyond Chocolate partnership Input / Activities Design, implementation and co-financing of projects in targeted cocoa production areas
+Theory of Change

+Value Chain Projects Beyond Chocolate